napari/docs/docs/howtos/layers/shapes.md

 `Polygons` can also be created with the polygon lasso creation tool, which can be found in the layer control panel or by pressing `shift+P`.
-The tool can be used to draw complex `Polygons` with the mouse.
-The polygon lasso supports using the mouse or tablet.
+The tool can be used to draw complex `Polygons` with the mouse or tablet.
 When using the mouse, the sequence of events to draw a polygon is as
 follows: